Market Analysts see Kinder Morgan Inc. [KMI] gaining to $17. Time to buy?

 Kinder Morgan, Inc. (NYSE: KMI) today announced the receipt of the necessary commercial commitments to move forward with the permitting and construction of a renewable diesel hub in Southern California.
 Once constructed, the Southern California renewable diesel hub will enable customers to aggregate renewable diesel batches (R99) in the Los Angeles area and move them on SFPP, L.P.’s pipeline system to the high demand markets in Colton (inland Empire) and Mission Valley (San Diego), California, creating up to 20,000 barrels per day (bpd) of blended diesel throughput capacity at its truck racks with the ability to expand in the future.
 This Southern California renewable diesel hub, and the previously announced Northern California renewable diesel hub, collectively represent an investment by KMI of over $50 million in the distribution of renewable fuels in California, just over half of which was contemplated in the 2022 budget.

+The stocks have a year to date performance of 21.19 percent and weekly performance of 0.79 percent.
+The stock has been moved at 13.66 percent over the last six months.
+The stock has performed 4.51 percent around the most recent 30 days and changed 21.19 percent over the most recent 3-months.

-The market cap for the stock reached $41.49 billion, with 2.27 billion shares outstanding and 1.98 billion shares in the current float.
-Compared to the average trading volume of 17.87M shares, KMI stock reached a trading volume of 25110627 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 18.72M shares, KMI reached to a volume of 13011870 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Kinder Morgan Inc. [KMI]:

 Wolfe Research have made an estimate for Kinder Morgan Inc. shares, keeping their opinion on the stock as Peer Perform, with their previous recommendation back on January 10, 2022.
 While these analysts kept the previous recommendation, BofA Securities raised their target price to Neutral.
 The new note on the price target was released on September 28, 2021, representing the official price target for Kinder Morgan Inc. stock.
 Previously, the target price had yet another raise to $18, while Stifel analysts kept a Hold rating on KMI stock.